mkfares/Python/Module-01/02-Installation on macOS.md

 ### Run Python in the Terminal
 1. Open the Terminal window (Press Cmd + Space Bar then type terminal)

-2. Type the command (note python3 not python)
+2. Type the command (note the number 3)
     ```
     $ python3
     ```